 This time it was in 2019, February 9.

-You can guess how many years from the email message above to this very one you’re reading.
+You can guess how many years from the above email to this one you’re reading.
 That’s 3 years apart.

-So now, for 3 years going, I have been on it.
-Submitting appeal after appeal, yet the Facebook ads team never consider my account for re-activation.
+So now, for 3 years, I have been on it.
+The Facebook ads team never considered my payment methods for re-activation.

 Despite these emails and their so-called final decisions.
-I never let it stop my belief and the strong desire to get my Facebook ad account re-enabled.
+I never let it stop my belief and the strong desire to get the ban lifted.

 Well, to cut a long story short.

-On May 23rd, 2020, after submitting another appeal some days back.
-And providing answers to questions from the Facebook ads team.
+On May 23rd, 2020, after submitting another plea some days back.
+And providing answers to the questions.

-I received a notification that the disabled Facebook ad account payment methods have been re-enabled after another review of my ad account.
+I received a notification that the suspended ad account payment methods have been re-enabled after another review.

-Now I can add payment methods (MasterCard, PayPal, etc.) to my Facebook ad account and make payments with it.
+Now, I can add payment methods (MasterCard, PayPal, etc.) to my ad manager’s billing option and make payments with it.

-I am happy and very grateful to the Facebook ads team for their support, for accommodating my stubbornness, and for looking at things from a different angle this time.
+I am happy and very grateful to the Facebook ads team for their support, accommodating my stubbornness, and looking at things from a different angle this time.

 Don’t Lie About What Happened